-Regulations for Examination in the Master of Engineering Programs (REM) of The Sirindhorn International Thai-German Graduate School of Engineering (TGGS) Version 2017
+Regulations for Examination in the Master of Engineering Programs (REM) of The Sirindhorn International Thai-German Graduate School of Engineering (TGGS) Version 2017 (For Student ID 60-62 who enrolled in the academic year of 2017-2019)

 It is deemed necessary to revise the regulation of the master degree education of The Sirindhorn International Thai-German Graduate School of Engineering (announced on 16 June 2011) in accordance with an announcement of the Ministry of Education entitled "Graduate Studies Program Standard Criteria 2015" along with the academic philosophy following the memorandum of understanding between King Mongkut's University of Technology North Bangkok and RWTH Aachen University signed on 22 October 2004 (B.E.
 2547) and 7 October 2015 (B.E.
 2558).